 - Coronary artery disease and peripheral vascular disease

 Mark DeRubeis, CEO of Premier Physicians in Pittsburgh, the other MedsEngine pilot site, summed up the promise represented by this approach:

 “The MedsEngine offers the opportunity for exponential improvement in chronic care management.
 It enables you to get the diagnosis right the first time, to prescribe the right medicine the first time.
 If you look at the alternative to that, it may take two or three or four times the effort, and this enables you to cut all of that out and gain an efficiency that didn’t exist prior.”

 The MedsEngine is the first of what will almost certainly be a flood of new digital tools that facilitate far more effective care.
-However, make no mistake, building these tools well is as complicated as the problems they seek to address.
+It was built and is continuously updated using the best current established evidence so that clinicians can feel confident in the process.
+It offers a highly refined, mechanized way to leverage the best guidance from the management of complex inputs.
+However, building these tools well is as complicated as the problems they seek to address.
 Fortunately, the rewards, in terms of better health and lower costs, are likely to be equally powerful.

 - Waters H, Graf M. The Cost of Chronic Disease in the U.S., Milken Institute, 2018 Aug. https://milkeninstitute.org/sites/default/files/reports-pdf/ChronicDiseases-HighRes-FINAL.pdf

 - Watanabe JH, McInnis T, Hirsch JD.
 Cost of Prescription Drug–Related Morbidity and Mortality.
 Annals of Pharmacotherapy.
 2018;52(9):829-837. doi:1177/1060028018765159.